daniel-molina/visualequation/README.md

 * TAB:
 Create a square at the left of the selection box, ready to be overwritten.
 Useful if you forgot to write something at the left of a block and you do not want to delete the first character/operator until you write the missing part.

+## Known Issues

+Conversion to SVG fails in Ubuntu Xenial (16.04), dvisvgm 1.9.2.
+(The application will wait forever) It is known to work in Ubuntu 14.04 and 18.04 (dvisvgm 1.2.2 and 2.1.3)

 ## License